francescogerardomarra/its/modulo27/39_rest_hello_world.md

             <groupId>org.glassfish</groupId>
             <artifactId>jakarta.el</artifactId>
             <version>4.0.2
-            </version>  <!-- EL is used for handling expressions in constraints (e.g., for custom validation logic) -->
+            </version>  <!-- EL is used for handling expressions in constraints (e.g. for custom validation logic) -->
         </dependency>

         <!-- Jakarta Validation API: Defines the API for Java Bean validation annotations like @NotNull, @Size, etc. -->